cesar-rocha/UpperOceanSeasonality/README.md

 Acknowledgments
 ----------------
 [William R. Young](http://www-pord.ucsd.edu/~wryoung) provided helpful feedback on the first draft.
-Thanks to the technical support of [NASA Advanced Supercomputing Division](http://www.nas.nasa.gov) and  the MITgcm community.
+Thanks to our colleagues at the [NASA Advanced Supercomputing Division](http://www.nas.nasa.gov) and the MITgcm and SciPy communities for their awesome support.